lukasoppermann/html5sortable/README.md

  * Initialize plugin on `tbody` element
  * Keep in mind that different browsers may display different ghost image of the row during the drag action.
 Webkit browsers seem to hide entire contents of `td` cell if there are any inline elements inside the `td`.
 This may or may not be fixed by setting the `td` to be `position: relative;`

-## Authors & Contributors

-This version is maintained by [Lukas Oppermann](https://github.com/lukasoppermann).

-Thanks to [all contributors](../../contributors) who contributed fixes and improvements.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+This version is maintained by [Lukas Oppermann](https://github.com/lukasoppermann) and [many other contributors](../../contributors).
+Thanks for your help! :+1:

+Contributions are always welcome.
+Please check out the [contribution guidelines](CONTRIBUTING.md) to make it fast & easy for us to merge your PR.

 ### Comment your code
-Your code should be as self-documenting as possible, but because this is an open source project with multiple contributors please add comments whenever possible.
+Your code should be as self-documenting as possible, but because this is an open source project with multiple contributors please add comments whenever possible/sensible.

 ### Docblocks for functions